-The interest rate for Direct PLUS Loans is a fixed rate of 7.9%.
+Beginning July 1, 2014, the interest rate for Direct PLUS Loans is a fixed rate of 7.21%.
+PLUS Loans disbursed prior to July 1, 2014, the interest rate is a fixed rate of 6.41%.
 Interest is charged on Direct PLUS Loans during all periods, beginning on the date of your loan's first disbursement.
 To find out more information on interest rates for Direct PLUS Loans, contact the Direct Loan Servicing Center at 1-800-848-0979.

 In addition to interest, you pay a loan origination fee that is a percentage of the principal amount of each Direct PLUS Loan that you receive.
 This fee helps reduce the cost of making these low-interest loans.
 We deduct the fee before you receive any loan money, so the loan amount you actually receive will be less than the amount you have to repay.

 Repayment begins immediately after you graduate, leave school, or drop below half-time enrollment (4 credits for graduate students, 6 credits for professional students) and lasts 10 years.

 Applying for the Grad PLUS Loan

 To take out a Direct Loan for the first time, go to www.studentloans.gov and you must complete a:

 - Master Promissory Note (MPN) --First time PLUS borrowers only AND